-Birding Basics of the Fastest Birds In North America
+Discover the Fastest Birds in North America

 Fastest Nest Builders

-Fastest to Hatch
+Fastest Eggs to Hatch

 Most common backyard birds’ eggs hatch in 11 to 14 days, once the female starts sitting tight on that precious clutch.
 On occasion, house wren eggs may hatch in only nine days, although 12 days is more typical.
 Some house wren eggs have taken 16 days to hatch, which is more common with blue jays.
 You’ll know the moment, however, because the babies begin cheeping.
+Learn to identify bird eggs by color and size.

 Fastest to Leave the Nest after Hatching

 Caring for youngsters usually requires at least 10 days in the nest, and several days after they leave or “fledge.”
 But some bird babies are up and running around as soon as they break out of the shell.
 Baby killdeer, quail, grouse, wild turkeys and sandpipers of all sorts are precocious, fuzzy-feathered and able to run as soon as they enter the world.
 When the clutch hatches, the mother leads the babies off in a group to forage, offering her sheltering wings at naptime.
+Learn the five stages of a baby bird’s life.

-Fastest to Hand-Tame
+Fastest Birds to Hand-Tame

 A handful of nuts makes a great bribe to coax birds into eating out of your hand.
 Bold, curious chickadees are usually the fastest to check out the new “feeder,” followed by their titmice cousins.
 Nuthatches, especially the tiny red-breasted, are also relatively easy to hand-tame.
 Try the trick with winter finches, too—pine siskins, redpolls, crossbills and grosbeaks from the North, which are often less wary of humans than other feeder visitors.